longhowlam/TBATB/README.md

 # TBATB
-experiment in scraping the bold and the beautiful recaps
+Word embedding experiment on scraped Bold and the Beautiful recaps